specialprocedures/igdr.ch/content/posts/air-pollution.md

 draft: false
 language: en
 featured_image: ../assets/images/featured/work/airpollution.webp
+caption: A factory in Rustavi.
+Tamuna Chkareuli/OC Media.
 summary: Particulate matter in Tbilisi’s air has fallen by as much as 45% following the introduction of measures to combat the spread of COVID-19, according to analysis of air quality data by CRRC Georgia.
 description: Hello world
 author: Ian